 The Treasury Department issues new debt securities at regularly scheduled monthly auctions that are carefully designed to maximize the liquidity of each individual security.
-For example, notes with terms of 2, 3, 5, and 7 years are auctioned every month, whereas 10-year notes are auctioned once per quarter and then "reopened" by auctioning additional amounts of the same security during each of the subsequent two months using the identical maturity date, coupon rate, and security identifier (CUSIP).27
+For example, notes with terms of 2, 3, 5, and 7 years are auctioned every month, whereas 10-year notes are auctioned once per quarter and then "reopened" by auctioning additional amounts of the same security during each of the subsequent two months using the identical maturity date, coupon rate, and security identifier (CUSIP).29

 Prior to the financial crisis, the Federal Reserve sought to support the liquidity of Treasury securities by minimizing its "footprint" in the secondary market, diversifying its purchases across the maturity spectrum and limiting its holdings of individual Treasury securities.
-In the early 2000s, following consultations with the Treasury Department, the SOMA desk established a set of caps ranging from 15% for its holdings of longer-term securities (terms of 10 years or more) up to 25% for its holdings of 2-year Treasury notes.28
+In the early 2000s, following consultations with the Treasury Department, the SOMA desk established a set of caps ranging from 15% for its holdings of longer-term securities (terms of 10 years or more) up to 25% for its holdings of 2-year Treasury notes.30

 In the aftermath of the global financial crisis, officials at the Federal Reserve gave careful consideration to the risk that its QE3 program could impair market liquidity.
-For example, in 2013 the SOMA desk manager gave public remarks as follows:
+For example, Potter (2013), the SOMA desk manager at that time, gave public remarks as follows:

-"The Committee...is aware of the potential for large-scale asset purchases to contribute to financial market dysfunction...If the Federal Reserve were to become too dominant a buyer or holder, it could reduce the tradable supply of these securities and discourage trading among market participants, leading to diminished liquidity and price discovery.
-A significant deterioration in liquidity could lead investors to demand a premium for transacting in these
+"The Committee...is aware of the potential for large-scale asset purchases to contribute to financial market dysfunction...If the Federal Reserve were to become too dominant a buyer or holder, it could reduce the tradable supply of these securities and discourage trading